sparkartgroup/quality-docs/README.md

 ```

 ## Usage
 The CLI accepts one argument which is a glob of the documentation files you want to check.
-For example;
+For example, to recursively check all `.md` files in your project;
 ```
-quality-docs **/*.md
+quality-docs {,**/}*.md
 ```

 ## Other Notes